gitandy/HamCC/BUILD_INSTRUCTIONS.md

 First you should have installed a windows build of the GNU development tools.
 I prefer a cygwin install with basic tools + make and git.

-Start a CMD-Prompt or Powershell in your working copy and extend PATH to contain your python path
+Start a CMD-Prompt in your working copy and make sure Python and PIP are on your path (only needed for build_devenv)

-    # make.bat build_devenv
+    YOUR_PATH> make.bat build_devenv
-    # make.bat test
+    YOUR_PATH> make.bat test

 Now fire up your preferred Development tool, point your Python environment to the newly created venv and have fun.